 Once they have had a few hours to familiarize themselves with the harness, it is time to try it out on a walk.
 If they resist when you go to put the harness on them, it may be time to re-introduce the harness again and make it a more positive experience.

 Pet your dog first or play with them before putting on the harness.
 Your little dog will then associate the experience with other things he already enjoys, and this can make it much easier on both dog and dog owner.
 Always use positive reinforcement.

-Since Chihuahuas are naturally a more nervous dog breed, you need to remember to comfort them and keep them calm when putting the harness on them.
-Give your pup time to adjust and don’t allow them to become fearful of something that is meant for their safety.
+Since Chihuahuas are naturally a more nervous dog breed, you need to comfort them and keep them calm when putting the harness on them.
+Give them time to adjust and don’t allow them to become fearful of something that is meant for their safety.